 Erik Nilsen: The material stipulations from Tunnel Radio, which required a vehicle made from aluminum instead of splinter-able carbon fiber, was a prerequisite that set us up to push the boundaries.
 With that challenge, we were able to create a unique, industrial-grade drone unlike anything the market has seen before.

-As Teague’s first ever UAV project, was there anything surprising or unexpected you encountered during the process?
+Was there anything surprising or unexpected you encountered during the process?

-Peck: I don’t think we expected the first prototype’s electronics / avionics installation to be as time consuming as it was.
+Peck: I don’t think we expected the first prototype’s electronics/avionics installation to be as time-consuming as it was.
 Despite the fact that all of these components were supplied to us off-the-shelf from Tunnel Radio, there was a tremendous amount of hand labor needed to wire and connect everything, including the need to fabricate our own power supply busbars.
 This, however, did not phase the team.
 They dived into it, methodically addressing each problem.
 We ended up learning so much from this process that it was the basis of the majority of the design updates for the second prototype.
-The updated electronics inventory and layout is not only simpler to assemble and install, but is built from plug and play modules.
-This design helps to future proof the vehicle by allowing for easy updates to components and also allows Tunnel Radio to control costs by only equipping each vehicle with the modules needed for a customer’s specific mission.
+The updated electronics inventory and layout is not only simpler to assemble and install but is built from plug-and-play modules.
+This design helps to futureproof the vehicle by allowing for easy updates to components and also allows Tunnel Radio to control costs by only equipping each vehicle with the modules needed for a customer’s specific mission.